ES6 template String literals syntax and examples

 String msg=" Template strings are introduced in es6.\n Developer friendly for declaring string literals".

-String msg=`Template strings are introduced in es6.
+var msg = `Template strings are introduced in ES6.

-Developer friendly for declaring string literals`;
+Developer-friendly for declaring string literals`;

 Just need to define a string literal with a separate lien enclosed in the back-tick (`…`) symbol.
 The output is the same for both strings examples.

-tagged templates allow you to call a function with template strings The function has two arguments The first argument is an array of values the second argument is the remaining interpolation variable The function returned the manipulated string as the output
+The function has two arguments The first argument is an array of values the second argument is the remaining interpolation variable The function returned the manipulated string as the output

-var name= 'Tom';
+var name = 'Tom';

 var salary = 5000;

-function myfunction(stringsarray, nameExpression, salaryExpression) {
+function myFunction(stringsArray, nameExpression, salaryExpression) {

-var array0 = stringsarray[0]; // Employee
+var array0 = stringsArray[0]; // Employee

-var array1 = stringsarray[1]; // salary is
+var array1 = stringsArray[1]; // salary is

 return `${array0}${nameExpression}${array1}${salaryExpression}`;